 - Forensic Nurse – Forensic nurses evaluate victims of crimes who may have been subject to physical violence.
 They assess biological evidence for criminal cases to present in court.
 Forensic nurses may practice with an associate or bachelor’s nursing degree.

-- Geriatrics Nurse – Geriatric nurses are RNs that care for elderly patients.
+- Geriatrics Nurse – Geriatric nurses are RNs who care for elderly patients.
 Typically, these patients are very ill or, due to their age, very dependent on others to function and live.
 Geriatric nurses may work in patient homes, nursing homes, and hospitals.

 - Holistic Nurse – Holistic nurses integrate medical care with spirituality and/or natural methods of care.
 They practice organic remedies and emphasize a wholesome approach to healing.
-Ho

-- Home Health Nurse – Home health nurses are typically registered nurses that work directly in patients’ homes.
+- Home Health Nurse – Home health nurses are typically registered nurses who work directly in patients’ homes.
 Patients may be elderly, disabled, or chronically or terminally ill, but in any case, cannot live independently without the care of a nurse.

 - Labor and Delivery Nurse – This type of nurse typically works in hospitals in the OB/GYN department.
 Some may work in OB/GYN private practices, as well.
 Labor and delivery nurses assist mothers through birth, provide supportive care for newborn babies, and help in the postnatal treatment of the mother and child.